lokmeinmatz/Scylla-Container/README.md

 # Scylla-container
 This repository contains the components of the Scylla container.

+This version is functioning only as docker image, not from source code.
 It consists of:
 - Scylla Simulator (https://github.com/bptlab/scylla)
 - A data converter from PetriSim parameters to Scylla global and simulation configuration